"*" indicates required fields

-When you sell your house without the help of an estate agent it’s known as a private sale.
-This could potentially save you thousands of pounds in fees, however it’s not right for everybody since you’ll have to take on all the jobs the agent usually takes care of.
+When you sell your house without the help of an estate agent, it’s known as a private sale.
+This could potentially save you thousands of pounds in fees.
+However, it’s not right for everybody since you’ll have to take on all the jobs the agent usually takes care of.

 If you’d like to avoid paying estate agent fees and the hassle of selling your home on the open market, we can help.
-We specialise in buying homes as quickly and as cost effectively as possible.
+We specialise in buying homes as quickly and as cost-effectively as possible.

 Firstly, you need to be sure you have the time, confidence and enough knowledge of the process to oversee it yourself.
-If you decide to go ahead here’s how to get the ball rolling:
+If you decide to go ahead, here’s how to get the ball rolling:

-If you need help with photographs, designing floor plans or writing enticing descriptions you can hire relatively cost effective professionals on sites such as PeoplePerHour.
+- If you need help with photographs, designing floor plans or writing enticing descriptions, you can hire relatively cost-effective professionals on sites such as PeoplePerHour.

-Once you have generated some interest you will need to start preparing for viewings.
+Once you have generated some interest, you will need to start preparing for viewings.
 Not everybody is comfortable doing these, but it’s worth remembering you know more about your home and the local area than anybody else.

-To help them go as smoothly as possible, plan the route you’ll take during a viewing and try to end it in the most impressive part of your home.
-Also book them in for a time when you know you’ll have had a chance to tidy beforehand.
+To help them go as smoothly as possible, plan the route you’ll take during viewing and try to end it in the most impressive part of your home.
+Also, book them in for a time when you know you’ll have had a chance to tidy beforehand.
 On the tour accentuate the positives but don’t try to oversell your home, buyers are likely to see through this.
 Afterwards, if you’re comfortable doing this, let them wander around without you so they can discuss what they think and come back to you with questions.